Ravens LB Malik Harrison struck by stray bullet in Cleveland - WHIZ News

-CLEVELAND (AP) — Baltimore Ravens starting linebacker Malik Harrison was recovering Monday after being struck by a stray bullet in his left calf at what the team described as a gathering in Cleveland the night before.
+CLEVELAND (AP) — Baltimore Ravens starting linebacker Malik Harrison was recovering Monday after being struck in the leg by a stray bullet while police said he was outside a Cleveland nightclub.

-The Ravens released a statement saying only that Harrison’s injury is “non-life-threatening.”
+The Ravens released a statement saying Harrison suffered a non-life-threatening injury when he was shot in the left calf while attending a gathering Sunday night.
 The 23-year-old was treated at a hospital and has been in touch with team doctors.

 The Ravens, who lead the AFC North, had their bye last week.
 They host the Minnesota Vikings on Sunday.